Bayesian variable selection in sample selection models using spike-and-slab priors: Spike-and-slab prior formulation

-With $r \sim Beta(a_{0}, b_{0})$, a natural choice is $a_{0} = b_{0} = 1$, which is a uniform prior on $(0,1)$.
-This choice is reasonable in sparse scenarios, but it allows for $\mathbb{E}(r \mid \bm{\gamma^{O}},\bm{\gamma^{S}}) > 0.5$, that is the prior inclusion probability to be greater than $0.5$.
-An alternative is using $a_{0} = 1, b_{0} = p+q$, so that $\mathbb{E}(r \mid \bm{\gamma^{O}},\bm{\gamma^{S}}) \leq 0.5$ in every case except the full model.
-The trade-off is the increased penalty as the dimension increases.
-Continuous spike-and-slab priors are sensitive to the choice of variances, so we give particular importance to their calibration.
+\textbf{Spike-and-slab hyperparameters:} Continuous spike-and-slab priors are sensitive to the choice of variances, so we give particular importance to their calibration.
 We calibrate the variances for the normal prior case, as calibration for scale mixtures of normals will depend on the scale distribution and their tail-weight.
 While theoretical results are not available for sample selection models, we take inspiration from \cite{narisetty2014bayesian} and impose $\tau_{0,\alpha} \rightarrow 0$ as $n \rightarrow \infty$ (and similarly for $\tau_{0,\beta}$).
 In sparse situations, the Beta-Binomial prior imposes greater bias against small effects as $p$ and $q$ increase.
-This is because each $\gamma^{O}_{j}$ and $\gamma^{S}_{k}$ are drawn from a Bernoulli with the parameter $r$ having a $Beta(1,1)$ hyperprior over it.
+This is because each $\gamma^{O}_{j}$ and $\gamma^{S}_{k}$ are drawn from a Bernoulli with the parameter $r$ having a Beta hyperprior over it.
 The posterior for $r$ depends on the number of variables included - the less variables included, the smaller the expected value of $r \mid \{\bm{\gamma^{O}}, \bm{\gamma^{S}}\}$.
 For very sparse situations, $r$ is shrunk to small values, so that the prior inclusion probability becomes very small.
 As a result, the Beta-Binomial prior avoids the multiple testing problem when there are many irrelevant variables, but for small sample sizes it can lead to the exclusion of small effects more often than desired.
-To partially offset this, we propose the choice $\tau_{0,\alpha} = 1/\sqrt{nc_{p}}$ and $\tau_{0,\beta} = 1/\sqrt{nc_{q}}$.
+To partially offset this, we propose the choice $\tau_{0,\alpha} = 1/\sqrt{nc_{p}}$ and $\tau_{0,\beta} = 1/\sqrt{nc_{q}}$, with $c_{p}$ and $c_{q}$ increasing with respect to $p$ and $q$.
+This puts less density away from $0$ as the dimension increases, and empirically we found that $c_{p} = p$ and $c_{q} = q$ were relatively effective as heuristic choices.
 The factor $1/\sqrt{n}$ is motivated by theoretical results for linear regression models for spike-and-slab priors \citep{narisetty2014bayesian,narisetty:2019}.
-The constants $c_{p}$ and $c_{q}$ may depend on $p$ and $q$.
-This does not entirely offset the increasing bias against small effects, however.
-For smaller sample sizes, the prior variance is still influential in the posterior.
-While smaller spike variances make it less likely for coefficient samples to be excluded, if they are excluded by chance, later samples in the chain will be shrunk to small values, so that it takes many iterations for the small effect to be included again.
-Regardless, we recommend $c_{p} = p$ and $c_{q} = q$ as heuristic choices, as we found these choices to partially offset this bias and make the inference slightly less dependent on dimension.